brice-morin/ArduPi/WeatherStation/README.md

 Weather Station Arduino - Raspberry Pi
 ======================================

-The weather station is composed of an Arduino board equipped with an electronic brick shield, connected via USB to a Raspberry Pi board.
+The weather station is composed of:
+* an Arduino board equipped with
+* an electronic brick shield, connected via USB to
+* a Raspberry Pi board.

 The Arduino board contains all the necessary logic to sample temperature and light and locally display these values on a LCD screen.